-The dirty Seawright campaign for reelection finds a new low, turning to tactics she condemned when attacking opponents in May.
+The dirty Seawright campaign for reelection reached new lows, this summer, turning to tactics she condemned when attacking opponents in May.
+Now, as autumn approaches, she’s worse.

 By David Stone